docker/machine/docs/index.md

 ```
 $ docker-machine create --driver virtualbox dev
+INFO[0001] Downloading boot2docker.iso to /home/ehazlett/.docker/machine/cache/boot2docker.iso...
-INFO[0000] Creating SSH key...
+INFO[0011] Creating SSH key...
-INFO[0000] Creating VirtualBox VM...
+INFO[0012] Creating VirtualBox VM...
-INFO[0007] Starting VirtualBox VM...
+INFO[0019] Starting VirtualBox VM...
-INFO[0007] Waiting for VM to start...
+INFO[0020] Waiting for VM to start...
-INFO[0038] "dev" has been created and is now the active machine
+INFO[0053] "dev" has been created and is now the active machine.
-INFO[0038] To connect: docker $(docker-machine config dev) ps
+INFO[0053] To point your Docker client at it, run this in your shell: $(docker-machine env dev)
 ```

 To use the Docker CLI, you can use the `env` command to list the commands